bind-almir/slsswag/README.md

 3. `npm i`
 4. `sls deploy`

 One more important note is that API Gateway documentation does not support `xml` and `example` tags.
-Therefore you need to remove it from the generated Swagger, if any.
+Therefore you need to remove it from the generated docs, if any.
 Removing those tags is on a roadmap, but you have to do it on your own for now.

 ## License
 The source code for this project is released under the [MIT License](/LICENSE).